pyvista.fit_plane_to_points

 pyvista.fit_plane_to_points#

-Fit a plane to a set of points using the SVD algorithm.
+Fit a plane to points using its principal_axes().

 The plane is automatically sized and oriented to fit the extents of the points.